 Workplace health and safety legislation in Canada gives employees the right to refuse work that they honestly and reasonably believe to be unsafe.
 To exercise this right, employees must notify their supervisor and the perceived danger must be serious enough to justify a work refusal.
-A determination as to whether the refusal was justified or whether it is safe to return to work will be made by a government investigator.
+If the employee is not satisfied with the supervisor’s response, a government inspector will investigate and determine whether the refusal was justified or whether it is safe to return to work.

 Members who believe they are being placed in unsafe work situations as a result of the spread of COVID-19 should document what risks they are being exposed to in the workplace (e.g. physical proximity, frequent public contact, no access to soaps or sanitizers), and if there are any specific health risks for them (e.g. immune-compromised or living with elderly parent).

-Some members may not be able to refuse unsafe work due to statutory exceptions.
+Some members may have a limited right to refuse unsafe work due to statutory exceptions.
 Hospital workers, clinicians, and laboratory staff may be limited to exercise this right if the safety hazard is a regular part of the job.

 Associations should contact CAUT or their legal counsel when advising members considering a work refusal.

 What is the role of the Joint Health and Safety Committee in pandemic planning, response, and monitoring?

 The workplace Joint Health and Safety Committee (JHSC) is responsible for identifying workplace hazards and making recommendations on prevention and mitigation.
 The JHSC, the employer, and the association must work closely on a comprehensive workplace safety plan until the risks from exposure to COVID-19 are safely mitigated, and the workplace and community can resume normal activities.

 Part of the JHSC’s duties is to inspect the workplace for hazards.
 In the case of COVID-19, inspections now may have to be done through virtual means.